fjvallarino/monomer/docs/tutorials/02-styling.md

 Padding and border are somehow related:

-- Border is rendered in the outermost location of the widget's viewport.
+- Border is rendered at the outermost location of the widget's viewport.
 - Padding is space between the border and the content.

 In case you want to have space before the border (similar to what CSS' `margin`